AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/breadcrumb-overview.md

 For example, "3 more" in the image above indicates that 3 objects are not displaying.
 These items could be located above the project level or between the project and the current page.

-Clicking "more" allows you to expand the full hierarchy.
-You can click "Less" to collapse the breadcrumb path again.
+Clicking "[!UICONTROL more]" allows you to expand the full hierarchy.
+You can click "[!UICONTROL Less]" to collapse the breadcrumb path again.

 ![Expanded breadcrumb](assets/NWE-expanded-breadcrumb.png)